lthibodeaux/jquery-mousewheel/README.markdown

 ## Usage

-Here is an example of using add a mousewheel event to an element.
+Here is an example of binding a mousewheel event to an element.

     // binding an event
     $("#my_elem").on("mousewheel", function(event, delta, deltaX, deltaY) {